palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

                                                    [--pythonpath PYTHONPATH]
                                                    [--traceback] [--no-color]

-    Load incumbent candidate data scraped from the CAL-ACCESS website into OCD models.
+    Load the OCD Membership model with data from the scraped Incumbent model

     optional arguments:
       -h, --help            show this help message and exit